TonyLianLong/AnimeGAN.js/README.md

 **AnimeGAN.js is now hosted on [https://animegan.js.org/](https://animegan.js.org/) 🥳**

+If you are in area that does not provide reliable connection to Github Pages, you can try [this link](https://longlian.gitee.io/) hosted on Gitee instead.

 This project allows online photo animation.
 [Click here to have a try.](https://animegan.js.org)

 I suggest you use a device with WebGL support.
 See your device's support of Tensorflow.js [here](https://js.tensorflow.org/debug/).